1999 Portuguese legislative election: Background

-Leadership changes
+Leadership changes and challenges

 PSD 1996 leadership election

 After leading his party to two successive defeats, in the 1995 election and in the 1996 Presidential election, then PSD leader Fernando Nogueira resigned.
 A party congress to elect a new leader was called for late March 1996.
 For that leadership ballot, Marcelo Rebelo de Sousa announced his candidacy, just a few days after saying a phrase that would become famous in Portuguese politics, "Not even if Christ descends to earth, will I run."
 Marcelo faced Pedro Santana Lopes, which repeated his failed bid of 1995.
 Marcelo Rebelo de Sousa was easily elected as PSD leader.
 The results were the following: